TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 Notice that $V^T$ corresponds to a transformation consisting in a reflection over the line $y=x$ followed by a rotation of angle $-\frac{\pi}{4}$.
 So the unit circle is mapped on the unit circle.

 The matrix $S$ contains the singular values.
-We can observe that the unit circle is mapped into an ellipse whose positive semi-axes have length equal to the singular values.
+We can observe that the unit circle is mapped into an ellipse whose positive semi-axes have lengths equal to the singular values.

 Finally, the matrix $U$ can be interpreted as a reflection over the line $y=x$.